 The case of Micron is volatile but easy.
 The company is a seller of memory and storage, and its angle of AI is HBM.
 The product and AI angle created by Micron position HBM as a component of the AI infrastructure, with HBM3E and HBM4 being developed to work with next-generation AI platforms and in the data-centers.

-The answer is obvious: revenue increased in 2023 to 2024 and 2025, with revenue standing at $15.5 billion, $25.1 billion and $37.4 billion, respectively, and EBITDA at $2.5 billion, $9.6 billion and $18.5 billion, respectively.
-The free cash flow also changed to negative to positive from $6.1 billion in 2023 to $121 million in 2024 and $1.7 billion in 2025.
+The answer is obvious: revenue increased from 2023 to 2025, with revenue standing at $15.5 billion and $37.4 billion, respectively, and EBITDA at $2.5 billion and $18.5 billion, respectively.
+The free cash flow also changed from -$6.1 billion to $1.7 billion in 2025.

 Figure 3.
 Micron revenue, EBITDA, and free cash flow (2022–2025).